blue-build/website/README.md

 npm run dev
 ```

+The `dev` script among others can take in a `GH_TOKEN` environment variable, which takes in a GitHub token with read access to all public, which will be used to bypass GitHub rate-limits.
+Without it, the module reference pages may fail to load.

 ## Linting & formatting

 This project uses linting with ESLint and formatting with Prettier.
 To format all files locally, run `pnpm run fmt` (or `npm run fmt`).
 If you're using VSCode, some recommended plugins and default settings are supplied with this project, and formatting should work directly in the editor.